bapsespace/Progetto_IoT/Code/embedded_wifi_sensors_Blynk/README.md

 # Code Structure

-###The code is subdivided into separate tasks written in different files that execute in parallel with different times of recurrence:
+The code is subdivided into separate tasks written in different files that execute in parallel with different times of recurrence:

-#- "embedded_wifi_sensors_Blynk.ino" -> Start Up and Main routines (loops every 1ms)
+- "embedded_wifi_sensors_Blynk.ino" -> Start Up and Main routines (loops every 1ms)
     - Startup Routine
     - Button pressed functions
     - Screen orientation update